 While in the Add Table menu, ensure that the Returns table is highlighted and click the Join button.
-This will expose the menu in which you define the join type as shown in the figure.
+This will expose the menu in which you define the join type as shown in the above figure.

 In the tableau join multiple tables example, you see that the Left outer join type has been selected.
 If you preview the results you will see that the join will result in 9,426.
 Following these steps results in a left outer join between the Orders and Returns tables.
 Keep in mind that you can also join additional tables later, just by pointing at the data source on your data shelf, right-clicking, and selecting the Edit Tables option.
 Using different join types can result in different record counts, so it is important that you understand the different join types.

 Many relational data sources are made up of a collection of tables that are related by specific fields (columns).
 In order to analyze two tables together, you can join the two tables using a common field.
 When you combine tables using a join, you can view and use the data from both tables in your analysis.